FarronF/limerick-council-meetings/meetings/2024/05/14-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of Municipal District of Adare-Rathkeale - 9th April 2024.md

 complimented the Administrative Officer, Rural Development for the presentation and

-welcomed the Local Economic and Community Plan.---
+welcomed the Local Economic and Community Plan.
+---
 6

 **NOTICES OF MOTION**